 In all of Chichester's conservation areas, but most particularly in the more urban areas, roofs play an important part in contributing to the area's special character.
 Their pitch, shape and materials are all important and should not be compromised by the insertion of over-dominant rooflights or dormers.
-The loss of chimney stacks and chimney pots will be resisted by the District Council, particularly on listed and positive buildings within the conservation area.
+The loss of chimney stacks and chimney pots will be resisted by the District Council, particularly on listed and non designated heritage assets within the conservation area.